Gifts to your spouse or charity

-You don’t pay Capital Gains Tax on assets you give or sell to your husband, wife or civil partner, unless:
+You do not pay Capital Gains Tax on assets you give or sell to your husband, wife or civil partner, unless:

-- you separated and didn’t live together at all in that tax year
+- you separated and did not live together at all in that tax year

 - you gave them goods for their business to sell on